 To claim the non-refundable tax credit for student loan interest:

 - Claim any corresponding provincial or territorial credits.
-You may claim those credits by entering the amount of your student loan interest on line 5852 of your provincial income tax return.
+You may claim those credits by entering the amount of your student loan interest on line 5852 of your provincial income tax return, while Quebec residents will apply this amount to line 385 of their TP1.

 If you file electronically, keep all of your receipts for payments made and interest paid on file.
 If you file a paper return, attach the corresponding information to your return.